Residency Classification Guidelines for Tuition

 - A Delaware professional or occupational license reflecting a Delaware residential address.

-- Documentation of the student's United States citizenship status, i.e. copy of a birth certificate, passport, green card or official Immigration and Naturalization Service stamp (I-551), or certificate of citizenship or naturalization.
+- Documentation of the student's United States citizenship status, i.e. copy of a birth certificate, passport, green card, (or copy of green card application), or official Immigration and Naturalization Service stamp (I-551), or certificate of citizenship or naturalization.

 - An applicant shall not qualify for in-state residency classification if any of the following is true: